 About Harihar Fort Trek:

 Harihar Fort is a historic site located in Maharashtra's Nashik district.
 The Harihar trek is famous among many travel enthusiasts seeking a quick retreat amidst nature.
-The Harihar Fort trek is blessed with a soothing aura of rich green foliage and panoramic views of breathtaking landscapes that works as a stress buster dose for every trekker.
+Blessed with a soothing aura of rich green foliage and panoramic views of breathtaking landscapes, the activity works as a stress buster dose for every trekker.

 The crowded narrow lanes of Fashion Street are known to be one of the best places to enjoy a shopping spree in Pune.
 The place has around 450 stalls offering budget friendly clothing and accessories options.

 From high end brands to local salons, the variety of shops and items makes people from all over the city visit here.
 If your bargaining skills are good, then shopping at Fashion Street can turn out to be the best experience for you.
 Overall if you're looking for an affordable location in Pune to shop for the clones of your favourite brands then fashion Street is the one for you.